rngl4b/aurora/README.md

 We will be using this Telegram channel to coordinate everything Aurora related: https://t.me/eosaurora_testnet

+—-----------------
 You can ping us anytime, we will try to be available most of the time!

-—-----------------

-And oh yeah, feel free to pick your favorite Game of Thrones Character as a Producer!

 —-----------------